tom-seddon/b2/doc/Overview.md

 video starting from that point.
 Select the combination of resolution and audio bitrate from the popup.

-The uncompressed options save out a sequence of numbered TGA files and WAV files for stitching with something like ffmpeg.
-250 KHz audio is recommended as this will let the video processing tool do its own processing, probably better quality than that provided by b2.
+The lossless option saves out a sequence of numbered TGA files and WAV files, completely unprocessed, for stitching with something like ffmpeg.
+The audio is 250 KHz float, as used by b2 internally; the video is 50 fps, 736x576.
+(To accurately reproduce BBC output, have the video processing tool resize these to 707x576.)

 For compressed video, when available, you'll always get two resolution
 options: lower res 1:1 BBC pixels, and higher res 2:1 BBC pixels.